What's the difference between product leadership and product management?

 • Feeling pain points deeply and understanding the problem within its ecosystem

-Product sense develops through experience—building products, talking to users, studying markets, and learning from both successes and failures.
+Product sense develops through experience - building products, talking to users, studying markets, and learning from both successes and failures.
 There's no shortcut, but deliberate practice accelerates growth.
+Structured product discovery is one of the best ways to build this muscle systematically.

-The innovation mindset isn't about having great ideas yourself—it's about creating conditions where great ideas emerge, get tested, and evolve into great products.
+The innovation mindset isn't about having great ideas yourself - it's about creating conditions where great ideas emerge, get tested, and evolve into great products.
+See What a Great Innovation Culture Really Is for a deeper exploration.

 Entrepreneurial thinking means being enthusiastic about building products people love while staying grounded in business reality.
-It's big thinking balanced with awareness of commercial, technological, and resource constraints—the mindset of a 'CEO of the product.'
+In the Innovation Mode methodology, this is the mindset of the 'CEO of the product' - big thinking balanced with awareness of commercial, technological, and resource constraints.

 • Always looking for opportunities to create value and solve big problems in novel ways